-- 1.1 This work shall include all soil preparation and the storage, transportation, placing, and maintenance of sod at all locations shown on the drawings or as directed by the A/E. - 1.2 Temporary storage of sod is permitted; however, take care to maintain the sod in a live, growing condition.
-Sod shall be rejected if it is permitted to decay or dry out to the extent that, in the judgment of the A/E, its survival is doubtful.
-Dispose of rejected sod as directed by the A/E at no expense to the Owner. - 1.3 Set sod between October 1 and April 1 when the soil is in a workable condition. - 1.4 Do not set sod out of season unless soil conditions are favorable and written permission is obtained from the A/E. - 1.5 Refer to other sections for items affecting sodding.
+- 1.1 This work shall include all soil preparation and the storage, transportation, placing, and maintenance of sod at all locations shown on the drawings or as directed by the District. - 1.2 Temporary storage of sod is permitted; however, take care to maintain the sod in a live, growing condition.
+Sod shall be rejected if it is permitted to decay or dry out to the extent that, in the judgment of the District, its survival is doubtful.
+Dispose of rejected sod as directed at no expense to the District. - 1.3 Set sod between October 1 and April 1 when the soil is in a workable condition. - 1.4 Do not set sod out of season unless soil conditions are favorable and written permission is obtained from the District. - 1.5 Refer to other sections for items affecting sodding.
 Coordinate this work with that specified by other sections for timely execution.
 The Contractor shall be wholly responsible for the scheduling, ordering, receiving, storing, and installing of all sodding materials.